 Gordon Sondland, The Ambassador Whose Texts Put Him At The Center Of Ukraine Scandal

-As the U.S. ambassador to the European Union, Gordon Sondland has an important job – though it's not a position that makes someone a household name.
+As the U.S. ambassador to the European Union, Gordon Sondland has an important job, though it's not a position that makes someone a household name.

 So how has he become a crucial player in the controversy that could jeopardize the Trump presidency?